 Safety Note: Explain to students that feeling, smelling, and tasting unknown substances is not safe unless a parent or adult says it is OK to do.
 Chemists do not feel, smell, or taste substances unless they are absolutely sure that the substances are safe to examine in this way.

-- Have the students examine and compare the glue and the borax solution separately by sight, smell, and touch, and record their observations in their science journals.
+- Have the students examine and compare the glue and the borax solution separately by sight, and by touching each substance with a popsicle stick.
+Have students record their observations in their science journals.